darklordabc/Legends-of-Dota-Redux/README.md

  - `lod_nobots` Stops bots from spawning (it wont remove bots, if they have already spawned).
  - `lod_wtf` Enable WTF mode (To disable, turn cheats on then off, this is done on purpose, to prevent admin abuse).
  - `lod_cycle` Enable cycling builds.
+ - `lod_applybuild` `targetID` `sourceID` Makes the person with the targetID get the build from the person with sourceID.